2021–22 SC East Bengal season: Kit

-Pre-season
+Preseason

 East Bengal started their squad building for the new season late, only after the settlement between the club and the investor group on 25 August.
 Hira Mondal became the first recruit of the window from Mohammedan Sporting.
 On 29 August, the club signed the former India U-17 captain Amarjit Singh Kiyam on a season-long loan from Goa.
 The club also roped in young left-back Sarineo Fernandes from Goa and Sourav Das from Mumbai City on a permanent transfer.
 On 31 August, the deadline day, East Bengal signed a handful of players: Songpu Singsit from Neroca, Romeo Fernandes from Goa, Joyner Lourenco from Jamshedpur, Thongkhosiem Haokip from Bengaluru, Daniel Gomes from Salgaocar, Subha Ghosh and Naorem Mahesh Singh on loan from Kerala Blasters, Jackichand Singh on loan from Mumbai City, and Adil Khan on loan from Hyderabad.
-On 6 September, East Bengal announced the signing of 2020-21 Indian Super League golden gloves winning goalkeeper Arindam Bhattacharya in a free-transfer from ATK Mohun Bagan.
+On 6 September, East Bengal announced the signing of 2020–21 Indian Super League golden gloves winning goalkeeper Arindam Bhattacharya in a free-transfer from ATK Mohun Bagan.

 On 11 September, East Bengal announced their first foreign signing of the season as they roped in Slovenian midfielder Amir Dervišević from NK Maribor on a free transfer.
 East Bengal also roped in former Perth Glory defender Tomislav Mrcela, former Lazio defender Franjo Prce, Nigerian forward Daniel Chima Chukwu, former Ajax under–19 captain Darren Sidoel, and Croatian forward Antonio Perošević as the foreign signings for the season.

 The East Bengal team and staff reached Goa on 29–30 September and after spending a mandatory quarantine of seven days in the team hotel, the team started their pre-season training.
 East Bengal will be playing few friendly matches against other Indian Super League teams as a part of their pre-season preparation ahead of the Indian Super League campaign.
 On 14 October, East Bengal announced two pre-season friendly matches against Goa Professional League teams: Vasco and Salgaocar on 15 and 16 October at the Don Bosco Ground in Fatorda.
 In the first pre-season match against Vasco, East Bengal won 3–1 with Thongkhosiem Haokip, Subha Ghosh and Siddhant Shirodkar scoring the team.
 In the second match against Salgaocar, East Bengal won 2–0 with midfielders Amir Dervišević and Sourav Das scoring for the team.
 In the third pre-season game on 20 October, East Bengal defeated the reigning I-League champions Gokulam Kerala 2–1 with goals from Balwant Singh and Wahengbam Angousana.
 On 13 November, East Bengal announced their veteran goalkeeper Arindam Bhattacharya as the captain and Croatian defender Tomislav Mrcela as the vice-captain for the season.
 On 14 November, East Bengal faced 2020–21 Indian Super League champions Mumbai City in their fourth pre-season friendly and held the defending champions to a 1–1 draw.
 Cassinho scored for Mumbai in the first half while Sourav Das scored the equaliser for East Bengal in the second half.